chrisdone-archive/basic-lens/README.md

 Necessary type and functions for basic lens work.

-Handy to depend on for libraries and general light-weight use, including PITA environments, old GHCs and non-GHC implementations with Rank-N type support.
-Depends only on base.
+Handy to depend on for libraries and general light-weight use, for people happy with regular Haskell who *sometimes* want to do composable/first-class update, but mostly don't need it.

 Provides only: